-The emerging field of Simultaneous Wireless Information and Power Transfer (SWIPT) and Wireless Powered Communication Network (WPCN) have recently attracted significant attention in academia, with works addressing many scenarios, a.o.
-MIMO broadcasting [1], architecture design [2], interference channel [3], broadband systems [4], relaying [5].
+Simultaneous Wireless Information and Power Transfer (SWIPT) has recently attracted significant attention in academia, with works addressing many scenarios, a.o.
+MIMO broadcasting [1], architecture design [2], interference channel [3], [4], broadband systems [5], relaying [6], [7].

 The core element of the SWIPT receiver that enables to harvest wireless energy is the rectenna.
 The rectenna is made of a non-linear device followed by a low-pass filter to extract a DC power out of an RF input signal.
 The amount of DC power collected is a function of the input power level and the RF-to-DC conversion efficiency.
-Interestingly, the RF-to-DC conversion efficiency is not only a function of the rectenna design but also of its input waveform [6]-[9].
+Interestingly, the RF-to-DC conversion efficiency is not only a function of the rectenna design but also of its input waveform [8]-[11].

-In the rapidly expanding SWIPT literature, the sensitivity of the RF-to-DC conversion efficiency to the rectenna design and input waveforms has been inaccurately addressed in past SWIPT works (e.g. [1]-[5]).
+In the rapidly expanding SWIPT literature, the sensitivity of the RF-to-DC conversion efficiency to the rectenna design and input waveforms has been inaccurately addressed in past SWIPT works (e.g. [1]-[7]).
 It is indeed assumed for the sake of simplicity and tractability that the harvested DC power is modeled as a conversion efficiency constant multiplied by the average power of the input signal to the energy harvester.
 Unfortunately, this is an oversimplified model that does not reflect accurately the dependence w.r.t. the input waveform.
-This inaccuracy originates from the truncation to the second order of the non-linear rectification process of the diode.
-However as explained in [10], a second order truncation does not accurately model the rectification behavior of the diode.
-Hence, truncating to a second order the non-linear rectification process of the diode has been used so far so as to simplify the design of SWIPT but is unfortunately an unrealistic assumption from an RF perspective [7]-[10] that can lead to inaccurate design of SWIPT.
+This inaccuracy originates from the truncation to the second order of the non-linear rectification process of the diode [12].
+Hence, truncating to a second order the non-linear rectification process of the diode has been used so far so as to simplify the design of SWIPT but is unfortunately an unrealistic assumption from an RF perspective [9]-[12] that can lead to inaccurate or inefficient design of SWIPT.

-The problem of SWIPT waveform design that accounts for the non-linearity of the rectifier has never been addressed so far.
+The design of SWIPT waveform that accounts for the rectifier non-linearity has never been addressed so far.
 However, since SWIPT relies on WPT, a thorough understanding of the WPT waveform design would be required beforehand.
-In [6], the waveform design problem for WPT has been tackled by introducing a simple and tractable analytical model of the non-linearity of the diode through the second and fourth order terms in the Taylor expansion of the diode characteristics.
-Assuming perfect Channel State Information at the Transmitter (CSIT) can be attained, an optimization problem was formulated to adaptively change on each transmit antenna a multisine waveform as a function of the CSI so as to maximize the output DC current at the energy harvester.
+In [8], the WPT waveform design problem has been tackled by introducing a tractable analytical model of the non-linearity of the diode through the second and fourth order terms in the Taylor expansion of the diode characteristics.
+Assuming perfect Channel State Information at the Transmitter (CSIT), an optimization problem was formulated to adaptively change on each transmit antenna a multisine waveform as a function of the CSI so as to maximize the rectifier output DC current.
 Significant performance gains of the optimized waveforms over state-of-the-art waveforms were demonstrated.

-In this paper we leverage the waveform optimization for WPT in [6] and tackle the problem of waveform and transceiver optimization for Multiple Input-Single Output (MISO) SWIPT.
+In this paper we leverage the waveform optimization for WPT in [8] and tackle the problem of waveform and transceiver optimization for Multiple Input-Single Output (MISO) SWIPT.
 A novel SWIPT transceiver architecture is introduced relying on the superposition of multisine waveforms for WPT and OFDM waveforms for Wireless Information Transfer (WIT) at the transmitter and a power-splitter receiver equipped with an energy harvester and an information decoder capable of cancelling the multisine waveforms.
 The SWIPT multisine/OFDM waveforms are optimized so as to maximize the rate-energy region of the whole system, accounting for the non-linearity of the energy harvester.